udplabs/zartan/docs/README.md

     ```
     terraform apply -var-file travelagency.tfvars
     ```
-    * Type 'yes' at the prompt and once it is completed you should see the following message similar to `Apply complete!
+    Type `'yes'` at the prompt.
+Once it is completed you should see a message similar to `Apply complete!
 Resources: 6 added, 0 changed, 0 destroyed.`
-6. Verify by checking in your okta org
+6. Verify by checking in your Okta Org

 ---

-## General Config
+## Local Environment Variables

-Set up the `.env` file. [see .env sample](../.env.sample)
+Set up the `.env` file.
-* Copy the `.env.sample` file into `.env` and edit it in:
+* Copy the [`.env.sample`](../.env.sample) (in the root directory) file into `.env` and edit it.
 * Enter the proper values based on vertical after running your terraform script for the vertical.

 ### Variables common to all verticals: